gcanoxl/better-zz.nvim/README.md

-    mode = 'line', -- can be either `line` or `percentage` percentage = 0.1, -- will be ignored if `mode` is set to `line` line = 20 -- will be ignored if `mode` is set to 'percentage' mapping = true -- if this option is set to false, you need map on your own })
+    mode = 'line', -- can be either `line` or `percentage` percentage = 0.1, -- will be ignored if `mode` is set to `line` line = 20 -- will be ignored if `mode` is set to 'percentage' mapping = true -- if this option is set to false, you need to map on your own })
 ```
 ## 🚀 mapping on your own